Zapper-fi/studio-docs/docs/recipes/uniswap-v2-fork-pool-token.md

 ## Inject and reference the helper class through the `UniswapV2PoolTokenHelper`

 We'll inject the `UniswapV2PoolTokenHelper` exported by the `UniswapV2AppModule`.
-We'll call the `getPositions` method on this helper class, and pass in the generated **Ethers** contract interface for the `StakingRewards` contract.
+We'll call the `getPositions` method on this helper class.

 ```ts
 @Register.TokenPositionFetcher({ appId, groupId, network })